DR-developer98/Damiano-Rizzato-Flutist---Project-1-HTML-CSS/README.md

 <img src="assets/images-for-README/Landing-page.webp" style="width: 75%">

 <h3>About</h3>
 The About section, located in the homepage directly under the hero-image, serves the user in that it directly addresses the <a href="#US1">first</a> user story, providing them with the flutist's background information.
-This section is accessible from all pages by means of "About" nav link.
+This section is accessible from all pages by means of the "About" nav link.

 <img src="assets/images-for-README/About-section.webp" style="width: 75%">